hCaptcha/hcaptcha-integrations-list/README.md

 # hCaptcha integrations list
 A collection of all known integration packages for hCaptcha.

 **This is a community-maintained list.** Added or found another one?
 Open a PR to submit it!

-(Instructions: run `npm install`, edit README.md, then run `./upd_toc.sh` to re-create the TOC.)
+Instructions: run `npm install`, edit README.md, then run `./upd_toc.sh` to re-create the TOC.
+(Please maintain alpha-sort order.)

 ## Table of Contents